danielwang/aemo-gel-site/docs/components/menu/tree.md

 ## When to use

 * Create hiereachical structures to view and access parent and child nodes.
+A good example would be to show folders and file structure.

 ## Designer assets